Welcome to CoreyBruns.com!

 Hello, and welcome to my site!
 A short biography is listed below and my Blog is available by clicking here.

 Corey Bruns is a Seminarian for the Diocese of Owensboro, Kentucky.
-He is a Second Year Theologian at Saint Meinrad Seminary and School of Theology in Southern Indiana.
+He is a Third Year Theologian at Saint Meinrad Seminary and School of Theology in Southern Indiana.
 While he currently lives in Kentucky, Corey was born a triplet into a family of 5 children and a rich line of German Catholic heritage in Quincy, IL.

 Corey graduated Class President from Crittenden County High School in Marion, Kentucky in 2012 and entered seminary the fall of the same year.
 He enjoys woodworking, cooking, gardening, designing websites, photography, playing organ, and videography.